-That quad-core processor does a great job improving images, action and color, and it has accurate colors.
+That quad-core processor does a great job improving images, action, and color, and it has accurate colors.

 This LG TV is a great value for anyone looking for a budget TV.

-#10 LG Electronics 65SK8000 4K Ultra HD TV – Best 65 Inch Budget TV Runner-Up
+Award: Best 65 Inch Budget TV Runner-Up

 WHY WE LIKE IT: This 4K HDR TV is a good deal for the money.
 While the image quality isn’t as great as our top models, it was great enough to make our list.

-This is another good budget choice for those who want a great picture without a high price tag. on the budget end of 65 inch 4K TVs, and you get a decent amount of features and quality.
+This is another good budget choice for those who want a great picture without a high price tag. on the budget end of 65-inch 4K TVs, and you get a decent amount of features and quality.
 The image is great.

 The local dimming of this model is not great, but everything else makes it a solid choice for our #10 pick.

-The screen size of the television is measured diagonally.
+1. Screen SizeThe screen size of the television is measured diagonally.
 TV screens come in a variety of sizes, such as 40, 55, and 65 inches.
 Overall, any of the best 65 inch TVs on our list would be a good pick for your home.
 Although, you will find some great 90-inch TVs, which are super huge.

 2. Display TechnologyOLED technology is able to offer the deepest blacks and the brightest whites, because it uses a layer of organic LEDs that are controlled pixel by pixel.
 OLED TVs are not common in the market currently, in large part because of their high price range, owing to their perfect black levels.
 It’s also unclear whether OLED models will suffer from burn-in over the long run.
 LED-LCD is the most common type of display technology, where LEDs illuminate the LCD screen from behind, allowing for greater contrast between black and white.
 You can check out our LG OLED65CXPUA review for an OLED option to see what they offer.

 LCD minus any LED lighting is an older display technology.
 And you may find some LCD TVs that only contain LEDs at the edges of the screen, making them a bit less effective in terms of picture quality than the LED-LCD models with a full LED array across the entire screen.
 If you want to update your display technology, you should also consider the Samsung QLED TV.

 3. ResolutionAs you’re shopping for 65 inch TVs, you can expect the vast majority of them to offer 4K resolution.
 UHD resolution is 3840×2160 pixels.
-Some HDTVs in the 65 inch range will offer full HD resolution of 1920×1080 pixels.
+Some HDTVs in the 65-inch range will offer a full HD resolution of 1920×1080 pixels.

 The majority of programming right now is full HD resolution, although some 4K TVs can upscale the programming to use the entire 4K resolution.
 However, you can expect more programming to migrate to 4K in the next few years, so buying a 4K TV now will give it some longevity.